 In the Centre for Health and Social Practice, we provide practical interprofessional education that prepares students for a future in the health and social practice industry.

-If you have a passion for people, nursing, social work and counselling, occupational therapy or midwifery are all challenging but rewarding choices.
-Our courses and programmes are a great way to start your career, supported by experienced and registered academic staff.
+If you have a passion for people, nursing, social work and counselling, occupational therapy, or midwifery are all challenging but rewarding choices.
+Our courses and programmes are a great way to excel in your career, supported by experienced and registered academic staff.

-To discuss your pathway options within the programme and what modules would best complement your area of work, please feel free to contact the postgraduate team at email@example.com.
+To discuss your pathway options and what modules would best complement your area of work, please feel free to email the postgraduate team at email@example.com.